 - V. Governing Board Members Announcements.
 Vice Chair DeGolia mentioned that the Atherton bid process has been extended to the end of the month; indications are that there will be more bids received than last time.
-Director Despain said that the construction of the Brisbane Library has been slowed due to weather, but the opening of the new library is still on schedule for the fall.
+Director Despain said that the construction of the Brisbane Library has been slowed due to weather, but the opening of the new library is still on schedule for the Fall.
 The Second Amended Library JPA Agreement and the Bylaws have been executed by all members and a copy of each has been distributed to each entity.
 On February 28, the Library will hold its annual Staff Development Day; all libraries will be closed and notices will be posted ahead of the closure.
 Chair Stone welcomed new Member McDowell and Alternate Member Beckmeyer.
-Chair Stone announced that the Belmont Library will host Congresswoman Jackie Speier on February 9 at 10am who will be talking about her new book, Undaunted: Surviving Jonestown, Summoning Courage, and Fighting Back.
+Chair Stone announced that the Belmont Library will host Congresswoman Jackie Speier who will be talking about her new book, Undaunted: Surviving Jonestown, Summoning Courage, and Fighting Back on February 9 at 10 a.m.
 Chair Stone will be interviewing Congresswoman Speier and invited suggestions for interview questions. - VI.
 Adjournment.
 The meeting adjourned at 8:43 a.m.

-To: JPA Governing Board
+To: JPA Operations Committee

 From: Anne-Marie Despain, Director of Library Services

 Danae Ramirez, Financial Services Manager

-Date: May 14, 2019
+Date: May 8, 2019 Meeting: May 14, 2019

-Meeting: May 20, 2019

 Re: Introduction to the Recommended Budget FY 2019-20